 Phnom Penh is the capital and largest city of Cambodia.
 Double-digit economic growth rates in recent years have triggered an economic boom, with new hotels, restaurants, bars, and residential buildings springing up around the city.
 Phnom Penh's wealth of historical and cultural sites makes it a very popular tourist destination.
 Cambodia is in South-eastern Asia, bordering the Gulf of Thailand, between Thailand, Vietnam, and Laos.
 Tropical; rainy, monsoon season (May to November); dry season (December to April); little seasonal temperature variation.
 Mostly low, flat plains; mountains in southwest and north.
 The official language is Khmer.
 French is spoken by the older generation who survived the Khmer Rouge era.
 Many middle-class young people in the main urban areas speak English.
 Chinese and Thai are also used, though given current tensions the latter language should be used with care.
 The main religion is Buddhism.
 The economy of Cambodia has seen rapid progress in the last decade.
 Per capita income, although rapidly increasing, is low compared with most neighbouring countries.
 The main domestic activity on which most rural households depend is agriculture and its related sub-sectors.
 Manufacturing output is varied but is not very extensive and is mostly conducted on a small-scale and informal basis.
+The security risk for expatriates in Cambodia is medium, with northern Cambodia carrying a slightly higher risk.
+Risks include petty theft and opportunistic crime, as well as the threat and use of violence against tourists, business visitors and expatriates.
 The population in Phnom Penh is 2.2 Mil (2014 est.), while the inflation rate is 4.9% (2014 est.).

 Cost Of Living